jamboree/cout/_drafts/2014-07-20-pack-unpack-without-using-tuple.md

 Not hard at all.
 But do we really need `std::tuple` for that kind of thing?
-Well, no, you know I'll say.
-In c++1y, the language itself provides us a powerful tool -- generic lambda.
+Well, no. In c++1y, the language itself provides us a powerful tool -- generic lambda.

 ### The Alternative